k1kihasbeenpl4ces/k1kihasbeenpl4ces/README.md

-*⁺ 　 . . . .
-You had a dream, you want it better.
-You we're sick of all the holes on your sweater. ⁺ 　 .*
+*⁺ 　 . . . . my soldier boy , oh my little soldier boy. i'll be true to you. ⁺ 　 .*